SoftUni-Internal/interactive-content/EN/02-Generics/05-Type-Parameter-Bounds.md

 objects = animals;
 ```

-Assigning the `animals` data structure to `objects` will result in a compile-time error.
+Assigning the `animals` data structure to the `objects` will result in a compile-time error.

 [/slide]